avajs/ava/docs/recipes/watch-mode.md

 ## Requirements

-AVA uses [`chokidar`] as the file watcher.
+AVA 5 uses [`chokidar`] as the file watcher.
 Note that even if you see warnings about optional dependencies failing during install, it will still work fine.
 Please refer to the *[Install Troubleshooting]* section of `chokidar` documentation for how to resolve the installation problems with chokidar.

+The same applies with AVA 6 when using the `ava5+chokidar` watcher.
+However you'll need to install `chokidar` separately.

 ## Ignoring changes